1. Types of Fees

 Payment Processing Fees

 Online Sales.
-Eligible Etsy Shops may use Etsy’s Direct Checkout service to accept certain payments through Etsy (learn more about Direct Checkout below).
-Etsy charges a payment processing fee for processing each transaction through Direct Checkout.
+Eligible Etsy and Etsy Studio Shops may use Etsy Payments to accept certain payments through Etsy (learn more about Etsy Payments below).
+Etsy charges a payment processing fee for processing each transaction through Etsy Payments.
 Payment processing fees vary based on the location of your bank account.
-See the Direct Checkout Policy to find payment processing fees by country.
+See the Etsy Payments Policy to find payment processing fees by country.
 This fee is assessed on the total amount of the sale, including tax and shipping.
 Unlike other fees, the payment processing fee is deducted from the transaction amount as the funds become available for deposit.
-Payment processing fees will be reflected in your Shop Payment Account, rather than on your Etsy bill.
+Payment processing fees will be reflected in your payment account, rather than on your Etsy bill.

 In-Person Sales (US sellers only).
 For information on payment processing fees for in-person sales made through the Sell on Etsy mobile app and the Sell on Etsy Reader, please see the Sell on Etsy App & Reader Policy.